Manual Resuscitation With Tracheostomy

 • gloves

-• portable oxygen with appropriate sized Ambu-bag
+• portable oxygen (if ordered) with appropriate sized Ambu-bag

 • appropriate size Ambu-bag facemask (for emergencies when unable to reinsert a new tracheostomy tube)